CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * Data stored in SD Connect can be accessed via SD Desktop for data analysis (if they are encrypted using the Sensitive Data services public encryption key, the default option for data upload via SD Connect).

-* **Limitations**:
+**Limitations**:

-* Data (sensitive or non-sensitive, e.g. scripts) stored in SD Connect/ Allas must be encrypted.
-Files and folders are stored in buckets: the technical definition for the main folder in which all the files or folders uploaded to SD Connect (also called objects) are located in SD Connect.
+* Data (sensitive or non-sensitive, e.g. scripts) stored in SD Connect must be encrypted.
+Files and folders are stored in buckets: the technical definition for the main folder in which all the files or folders uploaded to SD Connect (also called objects) are located.

-* Files stored in SD Connect/Allas can be directly analysed in read-only mode from SD desktop, but they can not be directly edited unless they are copied inside the virtual Desktop.
+* Files stored in SD Connect/Allas (CSC cloud storage solution) can be directly analysed in read-only mode from SD desktop, but they can not be directly edited unless they are copied inside the virtual Desktop.

 ## Before you start